Responsible, consistent and sustainable

 We pursue our business objectives based on a legally compliant company management with a clear view of our responsibility in relation to business partners, employees, shareholders and the environment – a sustainable business development is of fundamental importance to us.

 To be able to meet the special requirements of our customers permanently, we hold ourselves by the highest of standards.

-For this purpose, we have established an integrated management system for quality, work safety and environmental protection.
-Consistent internal process optimisation and the use of the latest technologies within our process chain yield important contributions to work safety, environmental protection and the sparing use of natural resources.
+For this purpose, we have established an integrated management system for quality, work safety as well as energy efficiency and environmental protection.
+Consistent internal process optimisation and the use of the latest technologies within our process chain yield important contributions to work safety, energy efficiency, environmental protection and the sparing use of natural resources.

 Our quality management complies with the requirements of ISO 9001 for which we have been certified since 1996.
 Requirements of more far-reaching regulations can be fulfilled in agreement with our customers.

 Securing the traceability of our product and the use of modern testing procedures is essential to us in order to create transparency and verifiability.

 The safety of our employees is clearly our priority.
 According to the strict German standards, we are continuously monitored by the authorities and professional associations.
 We additionally receive support from an externally certified specialist for work safety.

 We accomplished to successfully reduce the use of hazardous substances to a minimum through substitution by the end of 2014.

 Based on legal regulations, increasingly more verifications and confirmations for the marketing of our products are required that confirm product conformity.
 We have experiences with RoHS, SVHC, foodstuff compatibility, conflict minerals, packaging conformity and others.